tomasolander/tomasolander.github.io/shipped.md

 ## King (2018-present)

-Principal engineer and technical lead on the game technology team for Candy Crush Saga.
+Associate technical director for Candy Crush Saga.

 * Ownership of long-term technical stability and operative capabilities of the game, responsible evolution of legacy systems, and further development.